ravendb/bootcamp/src/Unit-1/lesson3/README.md

         LazyStore.Value;
 }
 ````
-> If you want to check what other parameters you can pass in connection string to the document store please read following [article](http://ravendb.net/docs/article-page/latest/csharp/client-api/setting-up-connection-string).
+> If you want to check what other parameters you can pass in the connection string to the document store please read the following [article](http://ravendb.net/docs/article-page/latest/csharp/client-api/setting-up-connection-string).

 ## Great job!
 Onto Lesson 4!